 Having fruit for dessert was normal in my childhood.
 (And as a dietitian and a mom, I tried to make it the norm in my kids’ childhood, too!)
 But when I reached my teenage years, my Mom began supplementing the fruit with all kinds of wonderful baked goods -especially simple Italian cakes.
 I guess she had more time to experiment in the kitchen as her kids got older, something I can definitely relate to.

-This Traditional Italian Citrus Ring Cake was one of the stars of the baked goods show, especially on Sundays (aka family day).
+This homemade lemon cake from scratch was one of the stars of the baked goods show, especially on Sundays (aka family day).
 Ciambella was certainly a family favorite, and the fact that it only needs about 10 minutes of prep time definitely helped its claim to fame in my parents’ house!

 Ciambella is a type of Italian cake, but the specific form it takes varies wildly by region.
 It can be a bundt cake, an angel food cake, or a donut; it can be baked, fried or even boiled in water (and then baked); its signature ingredient can be potatoes, aniseed, cinnamon, rose water, etc., etc., etc. The thing that all of these cakes have in common is that they are all ring-shaped.
 (In spite of this, I did find a loaf version of the recipe!)

 You’ll also notice that eggs are a key ingredient in this recipe, as they are in almost all Italian cake recipes.
 Food chemistry time: did you know that, in a cake, eggs serve to bind all the other ingredients together?
-On the topic of eggs… Decades later, when I had kids of my own, my Mom stopped making this Ciambella recipe in favor of an orange chiffon cake that required a whopping 6 eggs!
+On the topic of eggs… Decades later, when I had kids of my own, my Mom stopped making this easy lemon cake recipe in favor of an Orange Chiffon Cake that required a whopping 6 eggs!

-ORIGINS OF THE RECIPE FOR A TRADITIONAL ITALIAN CITRUS RING CAKE:
+ORIGINS OF THE RECIPE FOR A ITALIAN CITRUS RING CAKE:

 …especially because I actually didn’t use her exact recipe 🙂 For the record, my Mom’s recipe required 1 cup each of sugar, oil, and milk (hence the “8 ounce cake” nickname).
 I reduced the amounts of oil and sugar (and milk) to 3/4 cup… I guess I’ll have to start calling this the “6 ounce Italian cake” instead.